Alonso de Bazán: Notable military actions

+In 1565, he helped his father during the Blockade of the Tetuan river.

+In 1584, inspired by his father's work to create design of ships which combined sailing and rowing power, he created the galizabra, a hybrid of galley and zabra.

-In 1588, he should have been part of a second fleet and give support to the Spanish Armada that was trying to invade England.
-After the failure of that fleet, he transported infantry troops to La Coruña and Lisbon, in preparation of an incoming English counter-offensive.
+In 1588, he was intended have been part of a fleet which would support the Spanish Armada that was invading England.
+After the failure of invasion, he transported infantry troops to La Coruña and Lisbon, in preparation of an incoming English counter-offensive.

-In 1589, after the failure of the English "Invincible", commanded by Francis Drake, Alonso de Bazan went after the English fleet with his galleys and managed to seize three ships of the retreating Drake's forces off Lisbon.
+In 1589, after the defeat of the English Armada, commanded by Sir Francis Drake, Alonso de Bazan went after the English fleet with his galleys and captured three vessels from Drake's retreating ships off Lisbon.

 In 1590, at the start of the Brittany Campaign he transported some Tercio troops from the peninsula to France to help the Catholics in their fight against the French Protestants.

-September 9, 1591, was the date of his greatest military action of his career: the Battle of Flores, where a fleet of 55 vessels he commanded fought and defeated the 22-ship fleet of Thomas Howard, 1st Count of Suffolk, who was trying to capture the Spanish treasure fleet.
+September 9, 1591, was the date of his greatest military action of his career: the Battle of Flores, where a fleet of 55 vessels he commanded fought and defeated the 22-ship fleet of Thomas Howard, 1st Earl of Suffolk, who was trying to capture the Spanish treasure fleet.

+In 1592, however, Bazán was unsuccessful at catching English privateers at the second Battle of Flores.
+He was temporarily disgraced in the court for his defeat here.

-In 1594, in the Azores, he defeated another English fleet, led by the Count of Cumberland, that was trying to attack the ships coming from America.
+In 1594, in the Azores, he defeated another English fleet, led by the Earl of Cumberland, that was trying to attack the ships coming from America.

-In 1597, he took part in another victory against the English fleet, the Essex-Raleigh Expedition.
+In 1597, he took part in the victory against the failed English invasion known as the Essex-Raleigh Expedition.

 In 1604, he died, being replaced by Admiral Luis Fajardo in his position left as captain general of the Navy of the Ocean Sea.